-5.8.6 Problems when updating the conda environment
+10.10.6 Problems when updating the conda environment

-Usually conda is much better at solving new environments than updating older environments, so it is often a good idea to create a new environment if updating does not work.
-See also Conda fails to solve the environment.
+Usually mamba is much better at solving new environments than updating older environments, so it is often a good idea to create a new environment if updating does not work.
+See also Mamba fails to solve the environment.

-Do not run conda update --update-all in the esmvaltool environment since that will update some packages that are pinned to specific versions for the correct functionality of the tool.
+Do not run mamba update --update-all in the esmvaltool environment since that will update some packages that are pinned to specific versions for the correct functionality of the tool.